KaiGE-Organization/KaiGE/VISION.md

 - **Open Roadmap:**
   - Maintain transparency through an open development roadmap, allowing the community to contribute ideas and feedback, shaping the future direction of KaiGE.

+### Physics, Collision, and Others

+- **Physics Engine:** We will be making an official kaige_physics crate/plugin that wraps [Rapier](https://github.com/dimforge/rapier)https://github.com/dimforge/rapier around our game engine.
+  - We will use Rapier until it is deprecated or doesn't fit with our vision of the engine.
+At that point, we will fork Rapier or develop our own physics engine.

+- **Collision:** We will be making an official kaige_collision crate/plugin that wraps [Parry](https://github.com/dimforge/parry)
+  - We will use Parry until it is deprecated or doesn't fit with our vision of the engine.
+At that point, we will fork Parry or develop our own collision detection.